maxpres/explorebali-website/README.md

 # Explore Bali Website

-'Explore Bali' is a website that gives you an insight how beautiful the island is.
-The pictures might convince you to visit Bali.
+On this website you can dive into the beauty of Bali.
+Feel free to scroll through the pictures and get an idea of the vibe that you can expect on your next trip to Bali.